However, equal employment opportunity isn’t just a concept. It’s also required under the law.

 - Look at what other employers do to promote EEO

 Other issues for employers can include the accessibility of buildings and the ability to use equipment, amongst other things.
 Having easily accessible facilities in the workplace will promote a positive workplace culture.
 This can demand a reasonable adjustment to workplace environments, but these changes are worthwhile.

-You have an employee named Mikhail, who has been employed by you for 4 years.
-In that time, he was in an accident where he lost the use of his right leg.
+You have an employee named Mikhail, who has been employed by you for four years.
+Mikhail gets in an accident where he loses the use of his right leg.
 Your workplace is only accessible by stairs, making it difficult for Mikhail to access his office.
 You are obliged to install a lift or other mechanism which will allow Mikhail to access his workspace.

 4. Have the right policies in place